BaoAdrian/IBM-Watson/README.md

     ```
    - The above is NOT required if you wish to build the index from scratch

-3. Open you favorite IDE & run the driver, `IBMWatson.java`
+3. Open your favorite IDE & run the driver, `IBMWatson.java`
 4. If successful, you should see an execution similar to the following
     ```
     Welcome to IBM Watson Lite!